 With an engineering physics degree, you’ll boost your knowledge of the physical environment while discovering how physics is applied to problem-solving in our rapidly changing high-tech world.
 In addition to being qualified for positions both in high-tech startup companies and established engineering firms, graduates are also exceptionally well prepared for advanced graduate degrees, with nearly half pursuing higher studies in physics, engineering, and applied sciences.

-Students interested in declaring an engineering physics major within the College of Engineering should contact an engineering physics faculty advisor.
+Students interested in declaring an engineering physics major within the College of Engineering should contact an engineering physics academic advisor.

-Students are assigned a faculty advisor in order to guide their academic progress while pursuing a degree in engineering physics.
-Our faculty advisors provide a wealth of information about the program, research opportunities, and potential career paths.
-Students must meet with their assigned faculty advisor at least once a semester, prior to registering for classes.
-Graduating students are advised to visit their faculty advisor the semester prior to graduation, in order to ensure the degree requirements have been met.
+Students are assigned an academic advisor and a faculty mentor in order to guide their academic progress while pursuing a degree in engineering physics.
+Our academic advisors and faculty mentors provide a wealth of information about the program, research opportunities, and potential career paths.
+Students must meet with their assigned faculty mentor and academic advisor at least once a semester, prior to registering for classes.
+Graduating students are advised to visit their academic advisor the semester prior to graduation, in order to ensure the degree requirements have been met.

-Students should prepare for a meeting with a faculty advisor by knowing their current schedule and their plans for the future.
-Students should bring an advising form, and should visit faculty mentors during their office hours.
+Students should prepare for a meeting with a faculty mentor by knowing their current schedule and their plans for the future.
+Students should visit faculty mentors during their office hours.

 Assignments by last name are intended for initial visits.
-Students are encouraged to work with the same faculty advisor over the course of their academic career, when feasible.
+Students are encouraged to work with the same faculty mentor over the course of their academic career, when feasible.